Wuvist/lcpc/lcpc.typ

 For example, when segmenting by income level, could be applied to other economies without modification, providing household expenditures & income data by income level are available.

 As mentioned earlier, segmenting by income level has its pro and cons.
 And in Singapore's case, segmenting by type of dwelling would provide better insight.
-However, this approach is unique to Singapore.

 When constructing LCPC for other economies, we may need to digest the characteristics of the local societies, and pick representing segmentation.
 It could be by income level, or by race/ethnic groups etc.

 As LCPC for different economies may used different segmentation approach.
 Comparison of LCPC may not be meaningful.
 But, LCP as a scalar may be used for comparison among economies.